 Dusty Johnson

-Dusty Johnson was born in Pierre in 1976, the oldest of five in what he calls a "hardscrabble" working-class home, and started work at 14 washing cars.
-He earned a B.A. in political science from the University of South Dakota (Truman Scholar, 1998) and an MPA from the University of Kansas.
-In 2004 he was elected to the South Dakota Public Utilities Commission at 28 — the youngest utilities commissioner in the country — then served as chief of staff to Governor Dennis Daugaard from 2011 to 2014 before a stint as VP at Mitchell-based Vantage Point Solutions.
-He has represented South Dakota's at-large congressional district since January 2019, lives in Mitchell with his wife and three sons, and is now running for Governor.
+Dusty Johnson was born in Pierre in 1976, the oldest of five in a working-class home, and started work at 14 washing cars.
+He earned a B.A. in political science from the University of South Dakota as a 1998 Truman Scholar and a Master of Public Administration from the University of Kansas.
+At 28, Johnson became the youngest utilities commissioner in the country with his 2004 election to the South Dakota Public Utilities Commission.
+He served as Chief of Staff to Governor Dennis Daugaard from 2011 to 2014 — credited with helping cut roughly $127 million in state spending — then moved to the private sector as a vice president at Mitchell-based Vantage Point Solutions.
+He has represented South Dakota's at-large U.S. House district since January 2019, with priorities including border security, military readiness, and tax policy.
+Johnson lives in Mitchell with his wife and three sons.
+His 2026 gubernatorial campaign pairs a 20-year vision for South Dakota with a Day 1 agenda: putting K-12 students first to drive achievement; making college and technical schools more affordable for South Dakota families; and rolling out a "Safer South Dakota" plan to fix what he calls a failing parole system and reduce the state's drug-overdose deaths through targeted prevention and accountability.

 Why they’re